-The city of Bissau is the capital of Guinea-Bissau.
-Bissau is the country’s largest city, main port, administration and military center.
+Bissau is the capital of Guinea-Bissau.
+Bissau is the largest city in the country, acting as its administrative, military, and economic center.

 Related: Capital of Guinea